Platinumt3chnology/visual-recognition./getting-started.md

     ```
     {: codeblock}

-    Scores range from 0-1, with a higher score indicating greater correlation.
-The `/v3/classify` calls don't include low-scoring classes by default.
+    Confidence scores are in the range of 0 to 1, with a higher score indicating greater correlation.
+By default, the `/v3/classify` calls don't include classes with a score below `0.5`.

 ## Step 2: Detect faces in an image
 {: #detect-faces}